LucianSpitzner/plasmetheus/docs/source/usage.rst

       The list of species to analyze in the simulation.
 Currently, Plasmetheus only works with singly ionised species.
       The correct notation is <elemental symbol> + <ionisation state>, where neutral species get are I, singly ionised (i.e. C+) are II, and so on.
 Internally, AMITIS uses a different notation, which is converted to the one used on Plasmetheus.
       Be aware that the selected species have to match with species included in the AMITIS simulation.
+These can be found inside the AMITIS field file.

    stellarRad: float
       in solar radii :math:`(1 R_{\odot} = 6.957e8\,m)`